Population Registration Act Repeal Act, 1991

+Background

 State President F. W. de Klerk announced his government's intention to repeal the Population Registration Act in his speech at the opening of Parliament on 1 February 1991.
 The bill was passed by the Tricameral Parliament on 17 June.
 The House of Assembly (representing white voters) passed it on a vote of 89 to 38, with the Conservative Party voting against.
 The House of Representatives and House of Delegates (representing Coloured and Indian voters respectively) passed it unanimously.
 The act was signed by De Klerk on 27 June and came into effect on the following day.

 As a result of the Repeal Act, newborns and immigrants no longer had their race registered after June 1991.
 However, a transitional provision in the act meant that the existing population register, including racial classifications, was retained until the repeal of the 1983 Constitution.
 According to the government this was necessary because voting rights under the 1983 Constitution depended on the racial classification of the voter.
 The African National Congress asserted that the government was using this loophole to retain other apartheid practises, such as discriminatory state pension amounts and segregation in schools.

 The transitional provision of the Repeal Act ended when the 1983 Constitution was repealed on 27 April 1994 by the Interim Constitution.
-At this point the Repeal Act became a spent enactment.
+At this point, the Repeal Act became a spent enactment.
 In 2015 it was proposed for repeal by the South African Law Reform Commission in its review of legislation administered by the Department of Home Affairs.

+Content of the Act

+The following is a brief description of the sections of the Population Registration Act Repeal Act: